vavrusa/rfc-dnscomp/rfc-dnscomp.md

 ## Rationale

-The domain name compression was introduced in [@RFC1035 section 4.1.4] with the intent of reducing message length by avoiding repetitive sequences of domain name labels.
-This has proven useful especially for the the UDP-carried messages, so the [@RFC1123 section 6.1.2.4] mandated the use of compression in responses.
+The domain name compression was introduced in Section 4.1.4 of [@RFC1035] with the intent of reducing message length by avoiding repetitive sequences of domain name labels.
+This has proven useful especially for the the UDP-carried messages, so the Section 6.1.2.4 of [@RFC1123] mandated the use of compression in responses.

 A domain name is represented by a sequence of labels, where the first octet denotes the label length, excluding itself.
 Each domain name is required to be terminated by a zero-length label representing the root domain name.